IBM/cf-migration-runtime/cfmr-cf-cli-plugin-network-policy/README.md

 1. Go to `https://github.com/IBM/cf-migration-runtime/releases` and get URL of the plugin version you want to install

-2. Use below command to install the plugins
+2. Use below command to install the plugin

     ```bash
     cf install-plugin -f https://github.com/IBM/cf-migration-runtime/releases/download/v1.0.0/cfmr-cf-cli-plugin-network-policy-linux-amd64
     ```

-3. Use below command to verify if plugin has been installed
+3. Verify if plugin has been installed

     ```bash
     cf plugins
     ```

-4. Use below command to see the plugin help
+4. To see plugin help

     ```bash
     cf add-cfmr-network-policy --help
     ```
+    > **Example:**
+    cf add-cfmr-network-policy frontend --destination-app backend --port 7007,7008,9003,9004 --protocol tcp,tcp,udp,udp